LiamPietralla/lmp-snippets-store/docs/react/context-with-custom-hook.md

 ## Create the Hook

 We will get started by creating a new custom hook (usually I create a `hooks` directory and place them all there) to contain our logic.
 This hook will be used to access the context and state.
+Both JS and TS examples are provided below.

+::: code-group

 ```jsx:line-numbers [useCounter.js]
 import { createContext, useContext, useState } from 'react';